jasonlong/jasonlong.me/src/pages/index.md

 ## Contact

 I've left Twitter and I'm now enjoying the community on Mastodon.
-You can find me at https://mastodon.design/@jasonlong.
+You can find me at <a href="https://mastodon.design/@jasonlong" rel="me">mastodon.design/@jasonlong</a>.
 My email address is jason@jasonlong.me.